PacificBiosciences/pbmm2/README.md

  - no overlapping query intervals with [repeated matches trimming](README.md#what-is-repeated-matches-trimming)
  - no secondary alignments are produced with `--secondary=no`

+### What sequence identity filters does _pbmm2_ offer?
+The idea of removing spurious or low-quality alignments is straightforward, but the exact definition of a threshold is tricky and varies between tools and applications.
+More [on sequence identity](https://lh3.github.io/2018/11/25/on-the-definition-of-sequence-identity) from Heng Li.\
+_pbmm2_ offers following filters:
+  1. `--min-concordance-perc`, legacy [mapped concordance](#how-do-you-define-identity) filter, inherited from its predecessor BLASR
+  1. `--min-id-perc`, a [sequence identity percentage](#how-do-you-define-identity) filter defined as the BLAST identity
+  2. `--min-gap-comp-id-perc`, a [gap compressed sequence identity](#how-do-you-define-gap-compressed-identity) filter accounting insertions and deletions as single events only

+By default, (1) is set to 70%, (2) and (3) are deactivated.
+The problem with (1) the mapped concordance filter is that it also removes biological structural variations, such as true insertions and deletions w.r.t. used reference; it is only appropriate if applied to resequencing data of haploid organisms.
+The (2) sequence identity is the BLAST identity, a very natural metric for filtering.
+The (3) gap compressed sequence identity filter is very similar to (2), but accounts insertions and deletions as single events only and is the fairest metric when it comes to assess the actual error rate.\
+All three filters are combined with `AND`, meaning an alignment has to pass all three thresholds.

 ### How do you define mapped concordance?
 The `--min-concordance-perc` option, whereas concordance is defined as